In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the potatoes

-- Scrub or peel the potatoes.
+- Scrub the potatoes.
 Cut the potatoes in half; cut any large halves in half.

 In a large sauce pot, add the potatoes and enough generously salted water to cover by 2 inches.
 Bring to a boil, reduce to a simmer, and cook until tender, 12 to 14 minutes.
 Drain and set aside.
 Meanwhile, prepare the cucumber salad.